 A warbler seen at Marsh Lane, RPD, from Nov.
-23rd to 25th by BA was exther a Yellow-browed Warbler (Phylloscopus inornatus) or a Hume's Yellow-browed Warbler (P. humei).
+23rd to 25th by BA was ther a Yellow-browed Warbler (Phylloscopus inornatus) or a Hume's Yellow-browed Warbler (P. humei).
 The description received was not conclusive either way, although the dark legs and late date suggested that it was most likely to have been a Hume's.
 The following was noted: 'very distinct creamy supercilium, greenish upperparts, two distinct creamy wing-bars, white underparts, greying on the flanks, dark legs, size appeared slightly smaller than a nearby Chiffchaff'.
 There are nine previous Avon area records of Yellow-browed Warbler.

+Pallas's Warbler Phylloscopus proregulus

+Recorded in three years this century:

-Pallas's Warbler Phylloscopus proregulus 0, 4 A National rarity until 1991 and a local rarity since then.
-1996 - Wains Hill from November 16th until 18th see Rose (1996) for more details 2016 - Saltford on October 23rd 2019 - Sand Point on October 19th 2020 - Sand Point from November 25th until 27th Dusky Warbler Phylloscopus fuscatus 0, 3 A National rarity until 2006 and a local rarity since then.
-2004 - RPD from March 6th until at least April 13th see Stone and Vinicombe (2004) for more details, BG on May 1st [both BBRC] 2020 - trapped and ringed by CVRS on November 28th and retrapped the next day
+2016, at Saltford on October 23rd 2019, at Sand Point on October 19th 2020, at Sand Point from November 25th until 27th There is one previous record, at Wains Hill from November 16th until 18th in 1996, see Rose (1996) for more details Dusky Warbler Phylloscopus fuscatus There are four local records, all this century:

+2004, two individuals - at RPD from March 6th until at least April 13th, see Stone and Vinicombe (2004) for more details, and at BG on May 1st [both BBRC] 2020, trapped and ringed by CVRS on November 28th and retrapped the next day 2022, at Sand Point from October 20th until 25th

 Willow Warbler Phylloscopus trochilus A common passage migrant and declining breeding summer visitor.

-The earliest arrivals are on 9th March, 1972, 12th March, 1976 Bland (1992) and 13th March, 2011 at Northwick Warth while the Latest departures are 25th October, 1981, 16th October, 1972 Bland (1992) and 11th October, 1994 at Somerdale Keynsham Wheeler (1874) said it was a 'summer visitor, local, not common, Stapleton, Ashton' and Charbonnier (1899) 'summer resident, very common' and Davis (1947) 'summer resident, common and widely distributed'.
+The average arrival is on March 24th, four days earlier than given in Bland (1992) who gives earliest arrivals on 9th March, 1972 and 12th March, 1976.
+More recently the earliest arrival was on 13th March, 2011 at Northwick Warth.
+The average departure is on September 24th, two days later than given by Bland (1992) who gives latest departures of 25th October, 1981 and 16th October, 1972.
+More recently the latest was on 11th October, 1994 at Somerdale, Keynsham.
+Wheeler (1874) said it was a 'summer visitor, local, not common, Stapleton, Ashton' and Charbonnier (1899) 'summer resident, very common' and Davis (1947) 'summer resident, common and widely distributed'.

-Claims in Davis (1947) of northern Willow Warblers (P. t. acredula), killed at Cowhill in May 1913 and mounted at the City museum, and shot near Stoke Gifford in April 1932, have been omitted as this subspecies is not currently thought identifiable Chiffchaff Phylloscopus collybita P. c. collybita A common passage migrant and breeding summer visitor.
+Claims in Davis (1947) of northern Willow Warblers (P. t. acredula), killed at Cowhill in May 1913 and mounted at the City museum, and shot near Stoke Gifford in April 1932, have been omitted as this subspecies is not currently thought identifiable.
+Chiffchaff Phylloscopus collybita P. c. collybita A common passage migrant and breeding summer visitor.
 Also, an uncommon winter visitor, and therefore possibly an uncommon resident.
-The BBS results show no change since 1994 and the chart below shows the annual percentage fluctuations.
+The BBS results show a 19% increase since 1994 and the chart below shows the annual percentage fluctuations.